 However, you might be able to find lower interest rates from other lenders.
-Peer-to-peer lenders such as Lending Club and Prosper could connect you with loans with rates under 7% if you have excellent credit.
+Peer-to-peer lenders such as Lending Club and Prosper could connect you with rates starting at 7.95% if you have excellent credit.

 Of course, you’ll never know what kind of rate you can get if you don’t apply.
 Upgrade will allow you to check your rate before actually applying for a loan, and this does not count as a hard pull on your credit report.